Selective serotonin reuptake inhibitors (SSRIs)

 When choosing an antidepressant, your doctor takes into account your symptoms, any health problems, other medications you take and what has worked for you in the past.

 Typically, it may take several weeks or longer before an antidepressant is fully effective and for initial side effects to ease up.
-You may need to try several dose adjustments or different antidepressants before you find the right one, but hang in there.
-With patience, you and your doctor can find a medication that works well for you.
+Your doctor may recommend some dose adjustments or different antidepressants, but with patience, you and your doctor can find a medication that works well for you.